awslabs/aws-deployment-framework/docs/user-guide.md

 **Parameters**

-- TERRAFORM_VERSION: the terraform version used to deploy the resource
+- `TERRAFORM_VERSION`: the terraform version used to deploy the resource.
-- TARGET_ACCOUNTS: comma separated list of target accounts
+- `TARGET_ACCOUNTS`: comma separated list of target accounts.
-- TARGET_OUS: comma separated list of target leaf OUs (parent OUs are supported)
+- `TARGET_OUS`: comma separated list of target leaf OUs (parent OUs are supported).
-- REGIONS: comma separated list of target regions.
+- `REGIONS`: comma separated list of target regions.
 If this parameter is empty, the main ADF region is used.

 **Deployment procedure**